Chapter 7 Bankruptcy Means Test

 When debt becomes completely unmanageable and nothing in the near term offers hope for a solution, people often mull over filing bankruptcy, the nuclear option for personal finance.

-Chapter 7, the section of the U.S. bankruptcy code that wipes away much of an applicant’s debt, is the most extreme solution for those with serious problems, but the courts don’t allow just anyone to file for it.
+Chapter 7, the section of the U.S. bankruptcy code that wipes away much of an applicant’s debt, is the most extreme solution (and often best solution) for those with serious problems, but the courts don’t allow just anyone to get a Chapter 7 bankruptcy discharge.
+Yes, those would be the two most distinguished pros and cons of chapter 7 bankruptcy.

 To weed out those who might be able to partially repay what they owe with a plan that restructures debt, the U.S. Bankruptcy Court uses a formula called a “means test.”

 The means test compares a debtor’s income for the previous six months to what he or she owes on debts.
-If a person has enough money coming in to gradually pay down debts, the bankruptcy judge is unlikely to allow a Chapter 7 filing.
-The higher an applicant’s income relative to debt, the less likely a Chapter 7 filing will be approved.
+If a person has enough money coming in to gradually pay down debts, the bankruptcy judge is unlikely to allow a Chapter 7 discharge.
+The higher an applicant’s income relative to debt, the less likely a Chapter 7 discharge will be approved.

-Instead, it could be converted from Chapter 7 to Chapter 13, the section of the bankruptcy code that allows debtors to keep certain assets but requires a portion of what is owed to be repaid in a three-to-five year period.
+Instead, your bankruptcy could be converted from Chapter 7 to Chapter 13, the section of the bankruptcy code that allows debtors to keep certain assets but requires a portion of what is owed to be repaid in a three-to-five year period.

-The test has two steps.
-The first considers whether the filer’s income is less than the median in the state where the petition is filed.
+The means test has two steps.
+The first considers whether the filer’s income is below the Chapter 7 income limit, which is the median in the state where the petition is filed.
 If income is less than the median for the prior six months and there is no reason to assume it will soon increase, the test is passed, and the Chapter 7 filing can proceed.

 The vast majority of applicants pass the test on step one.
 Those who don’t, move to step two.